ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

 : n/a

 Optional parameters:
-: "profile" (EAT profile in string format.
+: "eat_profile" (EAT profile in string format.
 OIDs MUST use the dotted-decimal notation.
 The parameter value is case-insensitive.)

 Encoding considerations:
 : binary